CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 These abominations were born from the magical calamity caused by Mount Hotenow's eruption three decades ago.
 They share the same characteristics as standard zombies but possess an additional trait as follows:

-Ash Puff: When a zombie sustains damage for the first time, any living creature within 5 feet of the zombie must make a DC 10 Constitution saving throw.
+Ash Puff: When a zombie sustains damage for the first time, any living creature within 5 feet of the zombie must make a CL 2 Endurance Skill check.
 Failing the saving throw results in disadvantage on attack rolls, saving throws, and ability checks for one minute.
 The affected creature can repeat the saving throw at the end of each of its turns to end this effect prematurely with a successful save.
 ```

 ### **4. Druid Watch**